ros2-rust/ros2_rust/docs/Building.md

 It's not necessary to learn about which marker file goes where.
 The functionality to properly set up the install directory was extracted from `colcon-ros-cargo` into a `cargo` plugin, so that `colcon` is not required: [`cargo-ament-build`](https://github.com/ros2-rust/cargo-ament-build).

 Simply use `cargo ament-build --install-base <path to install dir>` as a drop-in replacement for `cargo build`.
-After building, simply `. install/setup.sh` and you're good to run your executable with `ros2 run`.
+After building, run `. install/setup.sh` and you're good to run your executable with `ros2 run`.

 ## Troubleshooting